 name 'result' is not defined.
 Python errors tend to be very helpful if you know where to look.
 That’s why I wanted to show you one.
 Eventually, you’ll need to write code on your own, and running into errors is, unfortunately, a big part of the job.
 Being able to decipher errors will be a useful skill!

-Now let’s define the name
+Now let’s declare the variable name

-result as a variable and try this again:
+result and try this again:

 >>> result = 3 * 5 >>> result 15